HotPocketHPE/mhguide/README.md

 Sonic Bombs stun some monsters in certain situations, but usually don't work if the monster is enraged.
 The most notable uses are **forcing Diablos or Cephadrome out of the ground, and forcing Plesioth out of the water.** There are many more uses for Sonic Bombs, so if the item box gives you some for a monster, experiment! (or use the Internet)

 ## Palicos

+Palicos are AI-controlled cat helpers that can battle alongside you, using abilities to deal damage and support the hunter.
+These are of varying usefulness, but can come in handy.

+The most important effect of cats is **splitting monsters' attention.** This can give you additional openings when the monster targets a cat, but this also makes the monster much less predictable, as its movement and attacks will switch targets at random.

+Cats tend to be most useful in **quests with multiple monsters always in the same zone,** such as certain quests in arenas.
+For single monster hunts, consider leaving them behind, as **it will help you learn and leverage monsters' predictability,** a core aspect of the series.

 ## Monster and Weapon Matchups